 - 2013 began a solo circumnavigation on Bodacious Dream to support youth education and environmental awareness.

-- Dave has been a writer of articles for sailing publications and plans to publish his book on the solo circumnavigation in the Fall of 2017
+- Dave has been a writer of articles for sailing publications and published his book on the solo circumnavigation entitled Spirit of a Dream: A Sailor’s Ultimate Journey Around the World Alone in the Fall of 2018

 Hometown: Chesterton, IN